xastraw/Tic-Tac-Toe/README.md

 A small tic tac toe side project I made.
-Has a player versus player function and a player versus AI that uses the minimax algorithm.
+Has a player versus player function and a player versus AI that uses the minimax algorithm. gamePVP is the file for playing against someone else, gameAI is for the bot.